Suez Canal: Blocked ship could be refloated in hours | DW | 27.03.2021

 Suez Canal: $10 billion in goods stuck in waterway

-"Every port in western Europe will feel the effects," said a spokesman for Rotterdam, the EU's largest port.
-Russia and Saudi Arabia, the two countries that send the most oil through the channel, are likely to be particularly affected.
+"Every port in western Europe will feel the effects," said a spokesman for the Dutch port of Rotterdam, the EU's largest.
+Russia and Saudi Arabia, which send the most oil through the canal, are likely to be particularly affected.
 According to analysts at Vortexa, India and China are the largest oil importers using the canal.
 The blockade is also likely to be costly for the German economy.

 -